dw-data/wm2018/README.md

 # How does my league perform at the World Cup?

+Based on group stage results (points and rank)

 Idea: Peter Wozny

 Data Analysis: Eva Lopez & Gianna-Carina Grün